Householder-Symposium/Householder-Symposium.github.io/travel.md

 permalink: /travel/
 ---

 Those invited to attend the symposium should plan to arrive on Sunday, 8 June, and depart in the late afternoon or evening of Friday, 13 June.
+The conference will begin with a reception on Sunday evening and conclude with lunch on Friday (provided to go for convenience).
 An important feature of the Householder Symposium is that all participants are committed to staying the entire week.
 This maximizes the opportunity for informal interactions among participants.

 ## The Hotel

 The symposium will be held at the [Statler Hotel](https://statlerhotel.cornell.edu).
 Check-in time for the hotel is 16:00 on 8 June and the check-out time is 12:00 on 13 June.
+If you wish to arrive earlier or depart later you will have to arrange your own room either at the Statler or elsewhere.
+The Statler is quite busy over the summer so, unfortunately, we are not able to offer a discounted rate for extra nights.
+There are a number of other reasonable options in Ithaca.

 ## Getting to the symposium